-There are lots of problems with a dynamic site because it's in a constant state of change, and when that happens, you can introduce errors.
-Since JAMstack uses a static framework, content is pieced together and completed before you deploy it to the webserver.
-Basically, the webserver has physical HTML files just sitting there waiting and when you request your homepage on your website, for example, the webserver doesn't have to do any processing internally in order to piece it all together, it just returns the HTML.
+Basically, the web server has physical HTML files just sitting there waiting and when you request your homepage on your website, for example, the webserver doesn't have to do any processing internally in order to piece it all together, it just returns the HTML.

-The Top 3 Benefits of JAMstack for Editors
+The Top 5 Benefits of JAMstack for Marketers

 A lower cost for hosting means better uptime, no processing power and you can rely on a scalable CDN (content delivery network).
 You don't need a web farm of dedicated servers which also means you don't need to pay for expensive hardware.
 Hosting of static files are cheap or basically free.
 This means you don't have to pay for costly databases, web servers, or a load balancer all you need is a CDN.
 Saving your stakeholders and customers thousands of dollars on servers and processing power will definitely make them happy.

-As an editor, there's always a worry that when you publish new content, something will happen, or your site will go down unexpectedly (maybe even in the middle of the night).
+As a content editor, there's always a worry that when you publish new content, something will happen, or your site will go down unexpectedly (maybe even in the middle of the night).
 JAMstack takes that worry away.
 Not having to manage a site, means less support.
-Instead, you can use your resources to increase user engagement, increasing the speed of your websites user experience (UX) and design experience (DX).
+Instead, you can use your resources to increase user engagement, increasing the speed of your websites and improving the user experience (UX) and design experience (DX).

 Every change requires a deployment which is a good thing because that means every change can be vetted either through an automated or manual process before something goes 'live'.
 It also means that your site can be 'rolled-back' to any previous change with a click of a button.
 Every change (code or content) creates a snapshot of your site.
 This can be a relief for editors in case a change was accidentally published.
 Also, a JAMstack website has no backend, so there's no database for your developers to manage which removes any bottlenecks as well.
 Developers can spend more time coding, and less time managing servers and uptime.